CEOXeon/Translatium/docs/developer/developer.md

 pip install mkdocs
 ```

-Then, you have run the following command:
+Then, you have to run the following command:

 ```bash
 mkdocs serve